-Transaxle Fluid Check
+Transmission Fluid Check

 Before checking, run the engine until the unit is at operating temperature.
-This is important since transmission oil temperature should be minimum of $65^{\circ}$ C ( $150^{\circ}$ F) to $121^{\circ}$ C( $250^{\circ}$ F) of maximum, the engine should also be at operating temperature.
-Apply the parking brake.
+This is important since transmission oil temperature should be $65^{\circ}C\sim120^{\circ}C$ $(150^{\circ}F\sim250^{\circ}F)$, the engine should also be at operating temperature.
+Block the drive wheels.

-With the engine operating at idle and the transmission in NEUTRAL, and the parking brake set, check the fluid on the dipstick.
-Fill, if necessary, to the FULL mark on the dipstick, using CLARK transmission fluid.
-If unable to determine actual oil temperature, use this alternate check method: With the unit cold, start and run the engine at idle for 30 seconds then check the level and fill only to the add mark.
+With the engine operating at idle the

+transmission in NEUTRAL and the drive wheels blocked, check the fluid on the dipstick.
+Fill, if necessary, to the FULL mark on the dipstick, using CLARK transmission fluid (Mobil 424, US market).
+If unable to determine actual oil temperature, use this alternate check method: With the unit cold, start and run the engine at idle for 30 seconds then check the level and fill only to the ADD mark.

-Check the planned maintenance interval (operating hours) or the condition of the oil to determine if the transaxle fluid needs to be changed.
+Check the planned maintenance interval (operating hours) or the condition of the oil to determine if the transmission fluid needs to be changed.